reactioncommerce/reaction-docs/guidelines/code-of-conduct-committee.md

 All Community Guidelines content is licensed under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/3.0/) license.

 Reaction Commerce is now creating a committee to handle specific tasks related to our Code of Conduct.
-Committee will be finalized and announced August, 2016.
+The Committee will be finalized and announced here by August 24, 2016.

 **Code of Conduct Committee**